 PBF Energy has recently crafted an unorthodox trade: Delivering a 500,000 bbls Kearl Lake cargo (Albertan) to Philadelphia through Panama by LR2 tanker.

 U.S. oil refiner PBF Energy Inc is shipping a cargo of crude from Western Canada to supply its plant on the other side of the continent, a rare move traders say is a sign steep discounts for oil sands are upending age-old trade routes.

 The deal set the market abuzz with traders speculating about the status of the shipment of up to 500,000 barrels of crude.

-The expectation for a such move you would normally come from guys like Freepoint Commodities (not PBF).
+The expectation for a such move you would normally come from Freepoint Commodities (not PBF).

 PBF, the New Jersey energy company owns roughly one-third of the East Coast refining capacity.

 The refiner already lease 2,500 railcars to ship Western Canadian and Bakken crude to its East Coast refineries taking advantage of the opportunity to run discounted slates reaping the associated economic benefits.